css-analysis/course/README.md

 ### Late Problem Sets

-Late problem sets will be penalized 1 points for every hour they are late.
+Unexcused late problem sets will be penalized 1 points for every hour they are late.
 For example, if an assignment is due on Monday at 11:30am, the following points will be deducted based on the time stamp of the last commit.

 | Example PR last commit | points deducted |
 | ---------------------- | --------------- |